Error with MARTINI depending by the box size

 I don't think there is sufficient evidence to call this a bug.
 It seems to me that there is simply an issue with the construction of the system.
 Note that you should never get LINCS warnings in a stable EM process, so there doesn't seem to be a big difference in your results.
 You note complete failure with a box < 20 nm, but the instability persists even when increasing the box size.
 The only thing that might depend on the box size is the way in which the solvent is placed within the box, so you probably just have some inconvenient overlap with solvent particles.
 The output from mdrun tells you which atom has the biggest problem; it should be straightforward to identify the source of the atomic overlap or bad geometry.

-#2 Updated by Francesco Oteri over 6 years ago
+#2 Updated by Francesco Oteri about 7 years ago

 Now I updated the script crea_topo in order to:

 2)water molecules closer then 0.8 nm from the protein are deleted from the file created by genbox